 In terms of mobile connectivity, the DuraXE has the edge by being 4G compatible whereas the Rugby 4 is 3G only.
 This, of course, is only important if data download speed is crucial for your needs.
 Otherwise, the Rugby 4 employs HSPA+ technology which brings faster than standard 3G speeds, if not quite reaching 4G levels.
 Both models have WiFi 802.11/b/g/n, with the DuraXE also offering a built-in hotspot feature.
 Camera-wise, the DuraXE brings 5MP and the Rugby 4 3MP.
 The DuraXE also has an LED flash, whereas the Rugby 4 needs natural light with no flash added.

 Both can shoot video and, whilst there’s no HD recording ability in the Rugby 4, the DuraXE can record at720p.
 This is probably a good example of the fact these phones are designed for practicality, not as social media-laden smartphones.

-Push To Talk is a feature which is vital in noisy industrial environments.
+Push To Talk is a feature that is vital in noisy industrial environments.
 There are times when you need to speak to multiple people at once, and this is where PTT comes in.
-When used to call other PTT phones in your contact list, in effect you get a “walkie talkie” type of experience.
+When used to call other PTT phones in your contact list, in effect you get a “walkie-talkie” type of experience.
 You push the dedicated button to speak and release it to let the other person speak.
-PTT can also be used for group conversations, and so is ideal for construction, distribution or other situations where messages are meant for broadcasting to multiple recipients.
+PTT can also be used for group conversations, and so is ideal for construction, distribution, or other situations where messages are meant for broadcasting to multiple recipients.
 The DuraXE and Rugby 4 are both capable of PTT.